victor-nweze-deel/raylz-chat/README.md

   - Push to Heroku with `git push heroku master -a <app-name>`
   - Open up the application with `heroku open -a <app-name>`

+* The Styling motivation for this application can be found [here](https://codepen.io/drehimself/pen/KdXwxR)